 Front Row: Kristina Korona, Michelle Shrum, Jan Delph, Kathleen Johnson

-Delegate Ron George, TAAAC Executive Director Bill Jones, and TAAAC President Tim Mennuti
+Delegate Ron George, TAAAC Executive Director Bill Jones, and TAAAC Past-President Tim Mennuti

 Lieutenant Governor Anthony Brown, Senate President Mike Miller, Governor Martin O’Malley, and House Speaker Mike Busch.

 The first law of its kind in Maryland, was signed into law by Governor O’Malley on May 8, 2007.
 The new law makes drastic changes in the selection process for members of the Board of Education of Anne Arundel County.

 THE SIGNIFICANT CHANGES IN THE PROCESS AND STRUCTURE ARE AS FOLLOWS (NONE INCLUDE THE STUDENT MEMBER):

 A fifteen member school board nominating commission is created.
 TAAAC holds a position on the commission.
 The governor is bound to appoint from the list of nominees provided by the commission.
 Appointees must submit to a “yes/no” competency vote at the next general election following the appointment.